The QBS Masters of Science in Epidemiology

 PH 147: Advanced Methods in Health Services Research

 This course will develop student analytic competencies to the level necessary to conceptualize, plan, carry out, and effectively communicate small research projects in patient care, epidemiology, or health services.
 Lectures, demonstrations, and labs will be used to integrate and extend methods introduced in other TDI courses.
-The course will also cover new methods in epidemiology and health services.
-The students will use research datasets from the Medical Care Epidemiology Unit at TDI, including Medicare data, in classroom lab exercises and course assignments.
-Course topics focus on key aspects observational research including risk adjustment, multilevel analyses, instrumental variables, and small area analysis.
-Practical skill areas will include programming in STATA, studying datasets for completeness and quality, designing tables, and figures, and data management techniques.
-Emphasis is on becoming independent in analytic workflow.
-The instructors will tutor students as they develop their own analytic projects.
+The course will also cover new methods in epidemiology, health services and data science.
+The students will use national publicly available data and synthetic research datasets resembling Medicare claims and electronic health record data in classroom lab exercises and course assignments.
+Course topics focus on key aspects observational research including cohort derivation, multilevel analyses, small area analysis, and network analysis.
+Practical skill areas will include programming in STATA and/or R, developing an analytic workflow, data visualization (designing tables and figures), and data structure and management.
+Emphasis is on becoming independent in research processes.
+The instructors will mentor students as they develop their own analytic projects.

 PH 151: Environmental Health Science and Policy